Monday coronavirus update: Philadelphia passes 25,000 confirmed cases

 Pennsylvania has paid out over $18 billion in unemployment compensation since March 15, the Department of Labor and Industry announced Monday.

-Of that $18 billion, about half are payments made through the state’s normal unemployment compensation, said Jerry Oleksiak, Secretary of the Department of Labor and Industry.
+Of that $18 billion, about half was for payments made through the state’s normal unemployment compensation, said Jerry Oleksiak, secretary of the Department of Labor and Industry.
 Another large chunk — $7.4 billion — has come through a federal program that allots an extra $600 per week to unemployed Americans.
 That federal program runs through July 31.

 The sudden spike in unemployment claims back in March has caused bureaucratic headaches and backlogs.
 As of mid-June, Oleksiak said, over 90% of eligible claimants have received payments.
 His department has nearly doubled the number of staffers working at its service center in an attempt to clear the remaining claims and address lingering questions.